akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 6 ⬩ The King’s messenger does not dismount

 Hooves broke the morning silence.
-Beatrice looked up from the herb bed outside the kitchen.
+Beatrice looked up from the herb bed outside the kitchen, and their manservant lowered his axe at the woodpile.
 A royal messenger was riding up the lane towards the hall, cloak streaming, horse lathered.
 He reined in before the hall and unrolled a stiff parchment.

 'The King hunts in Rockingham Forest', he announced, projecting towards the timbers as if the building itself were worthy of his breath.
 'This holding shall render its service: two feathered arrows and a fowl for His Majesty's table.'